tidyverse/duckplyr/README.md

 ## Telemetry

 We would like to guide our efforts towards improving duckplyr, focusing on the features with the most impact.
-To this end, duckplyr collects and uploads telemetry data, but only if permitted by the user.
+To this end, duckplyr collects and uploads telemetry data, but only if permitted by the user:

+- No collection will happen unless the user explicitly opts in.
+- Uploads are done upon request only.
+- There is an option to automatically upload when the package is loaded, this is also opt-in.

 The data collected contains:

 - The package version
 - The error message